Skip to Content

 • Most bamboo species originally hail from China and Japan and are an essential part of Asian cuisine.

-Bamboo is low in calories, fat, and cholesterol; it is a comprehensive source of dietary fiber, protein, iron, zinc, and a long list of additional beneficial minerals and vitamins.
+Bamboo is low in calories, fat, and cholesterol; it is a comprehensive source of dietary fiber, protein, iron, zinc, and additional beneficial minerals and vitamins.

-Alas, the flipside of the coin shows bamboo is an actual danger to food security in many rural areas plagued by hardship.
+Alas, the flipside of the coin shows bamboo is dangerous to food security in many rural areas plagued by hardship.
 Although economically viable, the cultivation of bamboo crops has harmed traditional farming and forestry enterprises that utilize the same habitat.

 Trees and plants traditionally supply materials for herbal medicines, and dietary sustenance is destroyed by encroaching bamboo initiatives, leaving locals without a reliable food source and traditional remedies.